BIRD AND BAT RESCUE INFORMATION

 Please note that HWC only accepts native species.
 To see a complete native species list, click here.
 Please contact us at (808) 884-5000* during business hours if you need assistance identifying the bird.
 You may also email us at [email protected] Please attach a photo of the bird to your email.

-For all non-native species, please contact the Division of Forestry and Wildlife office on your island.
+You may also contact the Division of Forestry and Wildlife office on your island for information about native and non-native wildlife.
 Contact information for specific DOFAW offices can be found here.

 For your safety, we recommend you call HWC at (808) 884-5000* during office hours for instructions.
 For off-hours, we have provided the steps below.

 *Our area experiences occasional power outages, which affects our phone and internet systems.
 If our phone lines are down, call our wildlife backup cell (808)443-1641.
 Please note that this phone is a backup only and may be off at other times.

 1. Find and prepare an appropriate-sized container.

 - Use a cardboard box, plastic tub or dog/cat carrier large enough for the bird to comfortably sit or stand in.

 - Place a clean, soft cloth with no strings, loops or holes on the bottom.
 A T-shirt is a good example.

 - Make sure there are air holes in the lid.